Cristiano Ronaldo 'firmly denies' rape allegations insisting his conscience is clear

 On Tuesday, Stovall said Mayorga's complaint and her "psychological" injuries, as well as the physical evidence, the settlement and Ronaldo's alleged answers to questions about the assault, are not fake news.

 Las Vegas police have re-opened the rape complaint made by Mayorga against Ronaldo.

-Her lawyer is holding a media conference later on Wednesday in Las Vegas.
+Attorney Larissa Drohobyczer told reporters in Las Vegas on Wednesday that Mayorga shows signs of post-traumatic stress disorder, according to a psychiatrist hired by the Stovall firm.

 Mayorga's lawsuit accuses Ronaldo and his team of taking advantage of her fragile emotional state to coerce her into signing a settlement and nondisclosure agreement in 2009.